coala/coala/docs/Users/Install.rst

         $ venv\scripts\activate

-Finally, you install coala inside the activated vertualenv with:
+Finally, you install coala and supported bears inside the activated vertualenv with:

 ::

-    $ pip3 install coala
+    $ pip3 install coala-bears

 Installing coala from source
 ----------------------------